usc-isi-i2/kgtk/docs/install.md

 The following steps install KGTK and the KGTK Jupyter Notebooks.

-OurKGTK installations use a Conda virtual environment.
+Our KGTK installations use a Conda virtual environment.
 If you don't have the Conda tools installed, follow this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install it.
 We recommend installing Miniconda installation rather than the